Generalized Anxiety Disorder

 Physical Symptoms Associated with General Anxiety

-In response to anxiety, the body’s release of adrenaline, the “fight and flight” hormone, prepares the individual to master an imaginative danger.
+In response to anxiety, the body’s release of adrenaline the “fight or flight” hormone prepares the individual to master an imaginative danger.
 People with generalized anxiety develop physical responses typical of the fight-or-flight reaction, such as heart racing, palpitations, sweating, and muscle tension.
 Additional physical symptoms include dizziness, shortness of breath, and gastrointestinal distress.
 Constant fears also cause sleeplessness, fatigue, and decreased concentration.
+Seeking help from a qualified psychologist in Dubai or an experienced psychiatrist in Dubai is vital to manage these symptoms effectively.
+With rising awareness of mental health in Dubai, more individuals are turning to professional support for lasting relief.

 It’s crucial to distinguish generalized anxiety from panic attacks.
 While in generalized anxiety, the individual is consistently present; panic attacks occur suddenly, “out of the blue,” with symptom-free intervals between the attacks.